Albert Luthuli: Nobel Peace Prize

-In October 1961, under his third ban, Luthuli was informed that he was awarded the 1960 Nobel Peace Prize for his fight against apartheid with nonviolent methods.
-He became the first African-born recipient.
-The New York Times reported that Dr. Andrew Vance McCracken, an editor of a congregational church magazine, had nominated him.
-The nomination was then supported by socialist members of parliament in Norway who put his name forward in February 1961.
+In October 1961, during his most severe ban yet, Luthuli received the 1960 Nobel Peace Prize, becoming the first African person to win the award.
+He was awarded the prize for his use of nonviolent methods in his fight against racial discrimination.
+His nomination was put forward by Andrew Vance McCracken, the editor of Advance, a Congregational Church magazine.
+His name was supported by Norwegian Socialist MPs who nominated him in February 1961.
+He travelled to Oslo, Norway, to receive the award with his wife and his secretary, Massabalala Yengwa.

-The award propelled Luthuli from relative obscurity into a global celebrity.
-Congratulatory letters from the leaders of twenty-five different countries, including American president John F. Kennedy, poured in.
+The Nobel Prize transformed Luthuli from being relatively unknown to a global celebrity.
+He received congratulatory letters from leaders of 25 countries, including U.S. President John F. Kennedy.
 In Groutville, journalists lined up to interview Luthuli who dedicated the award to the ANC and expressed gratitude to his wife Nokukhanya.
 He also used his newfound status as a global podium, and he pleaded to the UN and South Africa's trading partners to impose sanctions on Verwoerd's government.
 His comments to the press made the world focus on apartheid and its effects on Africans.
 During Luthuli's Nobel Peace Prize speech he spoke about the contribution of people among all races to find a peaceful solution to South Africa's race problem.
 He went on to speak of how the "true patriots" of South Africa would not be satisfied until there were full democratic rights for everyone, equal opportunity, and the abolition of racial barriers.
 Norwegian newspaper Arbeiderbladet described the effect of Luthuli's visit claiming: "We have suddenly begun to feel Africa's nearness and greatness."
-The Times described the deep impression that Luthuli made on the global stage following his appeal to end racial discrimination and establish an equal South Africa.
+The Times highlighted the strong impression that Luthuli made on the global stage following his appeal to end racial discrimination and establish an equal South Africa.
 The day after Luthuli returned to South Africa from the award ceremony, uMkhonto we Sizwe launched their first operations on 16 December 1961.